aim-rsf/browseMetadata/README.md

 - You can process a subset of variables in one session and complete the rest later.
 - If you're processing multiple tables, save all outputs in the same directory to enable table copying.
 This feature will speed up categorisation and ensure consistency.
-- You can compare categorisations across researchers using the `mapMetadata_compare_outputs()` function.
+- You can compare categorisations across researchers using the `map_metadata_compare()` function.
-- Use the output file from the `mapMetadata()` function as input for subsequent analysis to filter and visualise variables by research domain.
+- Use the output file from the `map_metadata()` function as input for subsequent analysis to filter and visualise variables by research domain.

 ## License